-A key component of the analytical process is to standardize the public data that analytical personnel collect with an aim to accurately gauge companies' risk management capabilities.
+A key component of the analytical process is to standardize the data that ESG data experts collect with an aim to accurately gauge companies' risk management capabilities.

 Example: ESG data experts collect historical data on health and safety rates, which are often not comparable in terms of the units reported or the scope covered (e.g., statistics cover contractors versus employees only, or joint ventures versus wholly owned subsidiaries only).
-Analytical personnel normalize data across companies that report differently with an aim to allow uniform industry benchmarking.
+ESG data experts normalize data across companies that report differently with an aim to allow uniform industry benchmarking.

-Analyzing the targets that companies commit to on a Key Issue, such as targets on reducing water consumption in response to operational risks arising from Water Stress, is another example of where analytical personnel compare the strength of companies' commitments.
+Analyzing the targets that companies commit to on a Key Issue, such as targets on reducing water consumption in response to operational risks arising from Water Stress, is another example of where ESG analytical personnel compare the strength of companies' commitments.

-While the indicators used to score companies on each Key Issue are standardized across industries that face the same Key Issue, which facilitates comparisons across industries on each Key Issue, analytical personnel delve into industry-specific or region-specific information where possible when scoring the indicators with a goal to capture the risks and opportunities companies face in each industry.
+While the indicators used to score companies on each Key Issue are standardized across industries that face the same Key Issue, which facilitates comparisons across industries on each Key Issue, ESG analytical personnel delve into industry-specific or region-specific information where possible when scoring the indicators with a goal to capture the risks and opportunities companies face in each industry.